dev-ashir768/jubilee-retail/README.md

 # Jubilee General Retail Frontend

-A modern retail management system built with Next.js and React, designed for managing users, branches, orders, and other retail operations.
+A comprehensive retail management system built with Next.js and React, designed for managing users, branches, orders, policies, and other retail operations.
+This application provides a full-featured admin dashboard for retail business management.

 ## Tech Stack